GenesisFR/HowToBecomeGoodAtShooters/README.md

 ##### Shock
 - deploys in a roughly circular area
 - good to hold choke points
-- very efficient against drones
+- very effective against drones
 - you can shock yourself if nearby when an enemy triggers it

 ##### Healing